Port Mulgrave, North Yorkshire

 Port Mulgrave is a derelict former ironstone exporting port on the North Yorkshire coast midway between Staithes and Runswick Bay in the civil parish of Hinderwell.

-Rows of domestic properties and individual houses exist on the top of the cliff.
+Rows of domestic properties and individual houses exist on the top of the cliff and the remains of the harbour can still be seen below the cliff.

-Historically the locality was known as Rosedale, but to avoid confusion with the ironstone mines and iron works at Rosedale in the middle of the North York Moors the area was renamed Port Mulgrave for the local landowner the Earl of Mulgrave.
+Historically the locality was known as Rosedale, but to avoid confusion with the ironstone mines and iron works at Rosedale in the middle of the North York Moors, the area was renamed Port Mulgrave for the local landowner the Earl of Mulgrave.

 History

 In the 1850s Sir Charles Palmer opened an ironstone mine at Rosedale Wyke, Port Mulgrave with ironstone loaded onto small vessels from a wooden jetty.
 The barges were moved in and out using a paddle steamer.

 A nearby harbour was constructed by Sir Charles Palmer in 1856-57 at a cost of £45,000.
 Initially the harbour exported ironstone to Jarrow on Tyneside to supply Palmers Shipbuilding and Iron Company Limited founded by Sir Charles Palmer.
 Later ironstone was sent to blast furnaces by the River Tees.

 When the mine at Rosedale Wyke began to run out Sir Charles Palmer established Grinkle ironstone mine 3 mi to the east near the hamlet of Dalehouse and in 1875 a narrow-gauge railway line was built to the mine.